 This post contains affiliate links.
 Please see my disclosure page for more details.

 So, if we don’t have a school room, where do we homeschool?

 Pretty much everywhere!

-Even though we use our dinning room for most of our book work, we keep it looking like a dinning room using a few clever hacks.
+Even though we use our dining room for most of our book work, we keep it looking like a dining room using a few clever hacks.
 My favourite homeschool decor strategy is to disguise learning aids as home decor!

 See this colourful graphic textile?

 My husband put together a simple wooden frame to fit around the outside of the board, and then stretched and stapled a fun piece of fabric around it!
-It easily comes off when we need to use the white board for our lessons, then slips back on when we are done.
-He also framed a world map for so we can have the world at our fingertips without tacking up posters in our dinning room!
+It easily comes off when we need to use the whiteboard for our lessons, then slips back on when we are done.
+He also framed a world map for so we can have the world at our fingertips without tacking up posters in our dining room!

 I know that you’re probably wondering where we keep all our “homeschooling stuff” if we don’t have a particular room to contain it all.
 Isn’t our whole house filled with the mess of homeschooling?

 I’m going to show you what I consider to be the most awesome homeschool storage solution ever – our Homeschool Storage Nook.